0lekW/oleks-closet/README.md

 ### Dev TODO list:
 - Replace SVG
-- Cards should use card above them for their y position
 - Save outfits in database
 - Auto categorise items
 - Non random outfit generation
 - Allow multiple photos for a single item
-- Mobile usage in general sucks
-- Upload a Docker image to hub